 Don’t be sad, Tom.
 I loved you with every fiber of my being and know you loved me the same.
 My life was short.
 But we have nothing to complain about.
 I lived more in my short life than most people who live a hundred years.
 And all because of you.

 Grieve.
 Take the time you need to heal.
 Remember to move on, as well.
 I am gone; you must accept that.

 Your love is too strong to suppress.
-Someday you find someone else to love.
+Someday you will find someone else to love.
 It’s okay!
 I want you to be happy.

 I’ll always be in your heart so I am always there in a way.
 Tell her about me.
 Don’t hold back your love either.
 Love as you loved me.

 I was sick most of our life together.
 I know how much you wanted to go out in the world and fly.
 I know why you stayed with me.
 For that I can never thank you enough.

 Now you need to let go and live the life you deserve.
 I will always be with you.

 I wiped the tears from my eyes as my mother-in law hugged me.
 “What is it?” she asked.